ChuanMeng/RLT4Reranking/README.md

 ```

 ## 3. Reproducing results
-**This section could easily reproduce all results for RQ1, RQ2 and RQ3 in the paper**.
+**This section can easily reproduce all results for RQ1, RQ2 and RQ3 in the paper**.

 Methods that require a training set are trained on TREC-DL 19 and then inferred on TREC-DL 20, and vice versa.